Who Is Leslie Jones?

-Actress and comedian Leslie Jones was born on September 7, 1967 in Memphis, Tennessee.
+Actress and comedian Leslie Jones was born on September 7, 1967, in Memphis, Tennessee.
 At 6 feet tall, Jones received a basketball scholarship to Chapman University, and later attended Colorado State University.
 She started performing stand-up comedy in college and spent several years on the comedy circuit before she became a Saturday Night Live writer and cast member.
-In 2016, Jones hit the big screen, starring in the all-female remake of Ghostbusters.
+In 2016, Jones hit the big screen, starring in the all-female remake of Ghostbusters, and earned attention as a contributor to NBC's coverage of the Olympic Games.

 Jones eventually learned to use her height to her advantage, and followed her father’s advice to get involved in basketball.
 “I played basketball to please my dad,” Jones wrote on her official website.
 “I also got free shoes and could miss class.
 When they told me I could get a scholarship to college I said cool.
 Where am I going?”